My dad had a panther; now he has a scar. He got it in the navy in the 1960s. The panther, not the scar.

 Today, Frank has no regrets about removing his tattoo, even though it wasn’t necessary to his livelihood.
 Shedding that ink was simply a way of letting go of the person he used to be.

 Jeff Rassier created the drawings for this article.
 He has done illustrations for skateboards, comic books, snowboard companies, record labels, beer labels, and magazine articles, and is a full-time tattooer at Black Heart Tattoo in San Francisco.
-Rigoberto Hernandez, assistant multimedia producer for Distillations, contributed reporting to this article.
+Rigoberto Hernandez, video and podcast producer for Distillations, contributed reporting to this article.